 You can create a list of key contacts with the names and mobile numbers of everyone you might need to get in touch with during the event.
 Having a contact list readily available will save you time and means you won’t need to stop everything to search for important details on the day.

 Finally, to ensure that your event is abiding by safety guidelines and procedures, you should complete a risk assessment at the venue in the weeks leading up to the event.
-In this risk assessment, you will identify any areas that could pose a potential danger to attendees (for example, an uncovered extension cord in the middle of the walkway) and find ways to minimize the risk.
+In this risk assessment, you will identify any areas that could pose a potential danger to attendees (for example, an uncovered extension cord in the middle of the walkway) and find ways to minimise the risk.

 With the fast-paced environment of events and the current uncertainty of COVID-19-related restrictions, there is always the chance that things can change.
 There is also the chance, if you are hosting your event outdoors, that poor weather can disrupt your plans.